 Why Prolog?
 Prolog is not a very popular choice in developing software.

 It is a strange choice.
 Initially, we started in Java with Linked Data libraries.
 As the development goes, I keep feeling that I was implementing a Prolog interpreter to check data, so why not just use a Prolog.
 Inference checking is core to Prolog and even the slower implementation in Prolog turns out to be very fast in this case and it is well-designed to handle this job.
 If you are doing first-order logic, datalog type queries, the best way is to leverage Prolog.
 Prolog can do all the things that SQL can do and can add some complexity and perform recursive queries as well.

 What’s the biggest advantage of TerminusDB?
 What makes it stands out?

 Yeah, it is quite different from other databases.
-I would say it the holistic approach to data management.
+I would say it is the holistic approach to data management.
 Because we have used a graph to represent things that allow for flexibility and you can use a large range of models.
-It uses a subset of OWL which provides a very rich modelling language - It allows you to model with inheritance.
+It uses a subset of OWL which provides a very rich modeling language – It allows you to model with inheritance.
 It’s something that relational databases and management systems are lacking.
-It becomes problematic because they cannot derive a property form relational tables.
-Because we have a strong and flexible schema we can use our graph database as a document store - each document is described by the schema, so you can pull out from and update a JSON document in the database.
+It becomes problematic because they cannot derive a property from relational tables.
+Because we have a strong and flexible schema we can use our graph database as a document store – each document is described by the schema, so you can pull out from and update a JSON document in the database.
 In fact, it is all stored as a graph internally so it could be searched as a graph and give us the flexibility that is not commonly found in other databases.
-And because of the immutable storage system we also have the capacity to go back in time, query on former databases - you can time travel.
-That is another big advantage of immutable storage approach.
+And because of the immutable storage system we also have the capacity to go back in time, query on former databases – you can time travel.
+That is another big advantage of the immutable storage approach.